aurora9721/archive_project/archive.md

 - Manifesto/political pamphlet
 -

+### Making a Tool
+A tool that shows the state of workers' rights and the role of the unions today.
+I want to use key words such as #workersunion #fnv #unemployment #workhours #wages #socialprotection #paidleave #welfarestate #workersrights ...etc.
+With these keywords I want to be able to scan the headlines of several news sources and pick out related articles that contain those terms and therefore relate to the topic.
+*How can I do this?*
+Using an API?
+["An API [...] is the part of the server that receives requests and sends responses.
+APIs allow [the user] to complete the action without leaving your website."](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/)
+A filtered RSS feed?

 ### Feedback Log
 > **Feedback 20/02/2020:** *with Martijn*
 important when selecting it is the material and form of it, for transcoding